najinaser/TUI-user-repositories/README.md

 npm lint:fix  => to fix code format npm test      => to run the ubi test
 ```
+The project will run on (http://localhost:3000),
+To check the project health, call http://localhost:3000/health

 ## Contributing to this project